westonplatter/simple_portfolio/README.md

 Simple, humble, and direct metrics applied to RH trades

 <hr>
-# THIS IS IN ALPAH DEVELOPMENT.
+# THIS IS IN ALPHA DEVELOPMENT.
 USE AT YOUR OWN RISK.

 <hr>
 <hr>